 Indulge in some gyoza, pan-fried dumplings filled with meat and vegetables.
 The wrapper has a slightly chewy texture, while the filling is usually a mixture of ground pork, cabbage, and other vegetables like green onions or ginger.

-Treat yourself to sushi, a famous Japanese dish made with vinegared rice and various fillings.
+Treat yourself to sushi, a famous Japanese dish made of vinegared rice and various fillings.

 Sushi tastes like a combination of flavors, including the taste of rice, seafood, or other protein (such as raw fish, chicken, or tofu), and any vegetables or condiments.